ShumailaAhmed/AI-Workshop/README.md

 y' = w*X+b
 ```

-The error between predicted and actual value is given as
+The error between the predicted and actual value is given as

 ```math
 Loss = (y-y')^2